 In this course the student explores the basics of system management.
 The course provides the student with enough theory to understand how operating systems work and to interpret the output of various management tools.
 It also covers practical issues in system administration including process, memory, and file system monitoring and performance tuning.
 Some topics in computer security are also discussed.
-Unix and Windows NT/2000 are the specific systems studied; 3 hours of lecture, 3 hours of laboratory per week.
+Unix, Windows Server 2008, and Windows 7 are the specific systems currently studied; 3 hours of lecture, 2 hours of laboratory per week.
 Prerequisite: CIS 2025, 2271, or 2280